Kitchen Remodeling Ideas That Actually Work in St. Pete Homes

 Skip the Gimmicks: What We’d Avoid

 Not every trend is worth chasing.
-A few we’d steer clients away from:
+A few we’d steer clients away from after watching them age across hundreds of St. Pete kitchen remodels:

 - Digital shower-style interfaces in kitchens.
 Touchscreen faucets and app-connected appliances sound futuristic but add failure points.
-A quality single-handle faucet will outlast any smart feature by a decade.
+A quality single-handle Brizo, Kohler, or Delta faucet will outlast any smart feature by a decade — and when the smart feature dies, you’re paying a plumber for a re-rough that wouldn’t have been needed.

 - Ultra-thin countertop profiles.
-The razor-thin edge look is striking in photos but fragile in practice — especially on natural stone, where the edge is most vulnerable to chipping.
+The razor-thin 3/4-inch edge look is striking in photos but fragile in practice — especially on natural quartzite or marble, where the edge is most vulnerable to chipping near the sink and dishwasher zones.
+Standard 1.25-inch eased edges or mitered 2-inch edges hold up far better in actual daily use.

 - Full backsplash tile murals.
-These date quickly.
-A clean subway tile or natural stone slab ages better and costs less to refresh when you want a change in five years.
+These date quickly — what felt fresh in 2018 looks dated in 2026.
+A clean subway tile, natural stone slab, or large-format porcelain ages better and costs less to refresh when you want a change in five years.
+We’ve replaced more “feature wall” backsplashes than we’ve installed in the last three years.

 Those aren’t glamorous upgrades, but they’re what transform the way you actually use the room.
 Everything else — the countertop material, the cabinet finish, the sink style — is the fun part that comes after the bones are right.

-We’ve been remodeling St. Petersburg kitchens for over 20 years.
+We’ve been remodeling St. Petersburg kitchens for over 20 years across every neighborhood from Old Northeast and Snell Isle to Shore Acres and Tierra Verde.
 Seventy percent of our projects come from repeat clients and referrals — not because we say we’re good, but because clients who’ve seen the work send their neighbors.
+Our 20+ in-house W-2 carpenters mean the same crew that demoed your neighbor’s 1925 Old Northeast bungalow back to studs and rebuilt it with a workstation sink, white oak cabinets, and a quartzite island will be the crew on your jobsite — not subcontractors rotating between three other projects across Pinellas County.

 Frequently Asked Questions